 He called his new approach “Differentiation Analysis”, which was used until 1977, when his book “Positive Psychotherapy” was first published.

-The same period saw the first structure for training in Positive Psychotherapy with the founding of the Wiesbaden Academy for Positive Psychotherapy (Wiesbaden Association for Psychotherapy and Family Therapy) in 1977.
-The medical board of Hesse gave the authorization for the continuing education in psychotherapy for physicians and eventually the German Association for Positive Psychotherapy (DGPP) was founded in 1977, the first association for Positive Psychotherapy in the world.
+The same period saw the first structure for training in Positive Psychotherapy with the founding of the “Psychotherapeutic Experience Group Wiesbaden” (Psychotherapeutische Erfahrungsgruppe Wiesbaden, PEW) in 1977.
+The medical board of Hesse gave the authorization for the continuing education in psychotherapy for physicians.
+The German Association for Positive Psychotherapy (DGPP) was founded in 1977, the first association for Positive Psychotherapy in the world, and published an own Journal on Positive Psychotherapy (original German) since 1979.

 Exchanges during his travels with many colleagues, students and other interested persons from many cultures intensified his coming to terms with the cultural particularities of the patients so that he coined the term “Transcultural Psychotherapy” very early (N. Peseschkian, 1977 [German] & 1987 [English translation]).

-Nossrat Peseschkian began to give seminars intensively beyond the borders of Germany during the 1980s which would lead him and his wife, Manije, to more than 60 countries on all five continents.
+Nossrat Peseschkian began to give lectures and seminars intensively beyond the borders of Germany during the 1980s which would lead him and his wife, Manije, to more than 60 countries on all five continents.

 More books were published, such as “In Search of Meaning” (German 1983, English translation 1985).

-The First Interview questionnaire was published in 1988 together with the questionnaire in Positive Psychotherapy the “Wiesbaden Inventory for Positive Psychotherapy and Family Therapy” (WIPPF).
+The First Interview questionnaire and the “Wiesbaden Inventory for Positive Psychotherapy and Family Therapy” (WIPPF) had been published 1988 in cooperation with Hamid Peseschkian and Hans Deidenbach.

 The last of the basic works of Nossrat Peseschkian, “Psychosomatics and Positive Psychotherapy” (1991 German & 2013 English translation) was published.
-Among other things it presents a structured, psychodynamic model of illness.
+Among other things it presents a structured, psychodynamic model of illness and a five step process of psychosomatic treatment.

 Positive Psychotherapy attracted great interest in the recently changing countries of Central and Eastern Europe, which lie not only geographically but often also psychologically between East and West.